 Safety Tips is a free application that you can use while you are in Japan to receive earthquake, tsunami and heavy rain warnings, as well as heatstroke information and civil protection information (regarding missile launches, etc.).
 It has many functions that are useful in the event of a disaster.
-Information is provided in 15 languages: English, Chinese (traditional or simplified), Korean, Japanese and so on.
+Information is provided in 5 languages: English, Chinese (traditional or simplified), Korean and Japanese.
 If you have a smartphone, you can download the app.